T

 Having a script outline helps clarify the different parts of a script.
 Barton Fink (1991)

 How detailed you want to get is entirely up to you.
-But it’s fair game to include detailed descriptions, characterizations, and even dialogue if you so choose.
+But it’s fair game to include detailed scene descriptions, characterizations, and even dialogue if you so choose.

 I like to get pretty detailed.
 That way, when I sit down to write, I’m only worried about writing the scene in a compelling way.
 However, I have also experience getting to a scene I thought I carefully outlined, only to realize that it didn’t work.
 D’oh!